- Church Lane, Gilmorton, Leicestershire, LE17 5LU

-Gaming (and on-line gaming) is hugely popular not only amongst children but adults as well, with ‘gaming more popular now amongst children aged 9 – 16, than social networking’ (Childnet 2016).
+Gaming (and on-line gaming) is hugely popular not only amongst children but adults as well, with ‘gaming more popular now amongst children aged 9 – 16, than social networking’ (Childnet 2016). (disclaimer: We have no control over the content of external websites.)

 Games can be brilliant and can teach us so much, but sometimes games can show us things that may not be suitable.